 To the right of the boat operator is the shift/throttle lever.
-Any time the boat engine is OFF, the lever should be in the center upright position, which is Neutral (meaning the boat is not in gear.
-This is apparent when you feel it slot in and hear an auditory click).
-Boats are not equipped with a "Park" gear as land-based vehicles are.
+Any time the boat engine is off, the lever should be in the center upright position, which is Neutral (meaning the boat is not in gear) and is apparent when it can be felt slotting in with an auditory click.
+Boats are not equipped with "Park" like land-based vehicles.

 At the base of the throttle is a button.
 Pushing on the button disengages the transmission, thereby allowing use of the throttle without engaging the transmission.
 This is used for warm-up of the engine while it is still in Neutral.
-Be sure to position the throttle vertically (in Neutral) before re-engaging the transmission by again pushing the button.
+Be sure to position the throttle vertically (Neutral) before re-engaging the transmission by again pushing the button.